 As American industry evolved in the ensuing years, so did Walter Energy and its Coke Division.
 Today, as part of Walter Energy, Inc., Walter Coke is a highly efficient, technologically advanced operation serving a variety of customers in the blast furnace and foundry markets.

-The operation now consists of three batteries with a total of 120 coke ovens which produce approximately 460,000 tons of coke each year.
+The operation now consists of three batteries with a total of 120 coke ovens which can produce up to 400,000 metric tons of coke each year.
 The oven equipment includes two complete sets of oven machines with enclosed cabs.
 A land-based pushing emissions control system serves to capture the emissions generated during a push, and a modern biological treatment facility treats the plant’s wastewater.

 Following a rigorous coal selection, handling, and blending process, which utilizes the most advanced equipment and processes, properly blended coals are transported to a top house for storage prior to being charged into the coke ovens.
 Once in the oven, the coal charge requires proper flue temperature control and rigid adherence to a prescribed pushing schedule.